In 1769 he Warren Hastings was appointed in Council in Madras.

 Two years later he was sent back to Bengal as governor in charge of the company’s affairs there.

-Warren Hastings acquired the new title of governor-general and new responsibilities for supervising other British settlements in India, but these powers had now to be shared with a Supreme Council of four others, three of whom were new to India.
+Warren Hastings acquired the new title of the governor-general and new responsibilities for supervising other British settlements in India, but these powers had now to be shared with a Supreme Council of four others, three of whom were new to India.

-These four were Clavering, Francis, Monson and Barwell.
+These four were Clavering, Francis, Monson, and Barwell.

 Warren Hastings ended the Dual System put forth by Robert Clive.

-Next step he took was to stop the payments of Tributes to the Delhi Emperor.
+The next step he took was to stop the payments of Tributes to the Delhi Emperor.

-He was conservator of Asiatic Society.
+He was the conservator of the Asiatic Society.

 Following things were happened during Warren Hastings’ tenure: